 How do you calculate AI agent ROI?

-Section titled “Quick answer”AI agent ROI should be calculated against a real workflow baseline, not against a demo.
+Section titled “What matters first”AI agent ROI should be calculated against a real workflow baseline, not against a demo.

 A useful ROI model includes: